ahsumon85/simple-spring-boot-microservice/README.md

 ### How to run API Gateway Service?

-After “BUILD SUCCESSFUL”, you can find the JAR file under the build/libs directory.
-Now, run the JAR file by using the following command −

- `java –jar <JARFILE> `

- Run on sts IDE

  `click right button on the project >Run As >Spring Boot App`

 After sucessfully run we can refresh Eureka Discovery-Service URL: `http://localhost:8761` will see `zuul-server` instance gate will be run on `http://localhost:8180` port